curv3d/curv/ideas/Packages.md

 ## Local Packages

-The Network Package mechanism uses URLs to name external packages.
+The Package mechanism uses URLs to name external packages.
 What if you are disconnected from the internet and want to maintain a collection of packages on a file system, old school.

-You could use `file "/usr/local/curv/foo"` to access local packages.
+You could use `package "file:/usr/local/curv/foo"`.
+Or, use `file "/usr/local/curv/foo"`.
 But those pathnames are not portable across systems maintained by different administrators.
+An important consideration for portability across heterogenous systems with no internet access.

 Alternatively, `CURVPATH` is an environment variable containing a list of absolute pathnames of directories.
 Eg, `CURVPATH=/usr/local/curv`.